1. What is a Hybrid Fund?

 It would be unwise to assume hybrid funds to be completely risk-free.
 Any instrument which invests in equity markets will have some kind of risk.
 It might be less risky than pure equity funds but you need to exercise caution and portfolio rebalancing regularly.

 Hybrid funds don’t offer guaranteed returns.
-The performance of underlying securities affect Net Asset Value (NAV) of these funds and may fluctuate due to market movements.
+The performance of underlying securities affect Net Asset Value (NAV) of these funds.
+So, it may fluctuate due to market movements.
 Moreover, these might not declare dividends during market downturns.

 Hybrid funds would charge a fee for managing your portfolio which is known as the expense ratio.
 Before investing in a hybrid fund, ensure it has a low expense ratio than other competing funds.
 This translates into higher take-home returns for the investor.